 4 cups bottled lemon juice

-Note: If you haven’t kiwi, you can just double the amount of strawberries and skip the kiwi entirely.
+Note: If you haven’t kiwi, you can just double the number of strawberries and skip the kiwi entirely.
 I think the kiwi is a great addition, however.

 Blend the fruit together in a blender, food processor, with an immersion blender, or food mill (a baby food mill would work fine!).
 If you haven’t one of these appliances, just chop the fruit into small pieces and don’t worry.
 It will cook down readily.
 If you have terribly picky children, you could choose to strain the mixture through a sieve at this point to remove the pretty black kiwi seeds, but luckily, my kids don’t mind them.